hbiarge/patee/README.md

 In the first execution of the step:
 - The text of the previous step is persisted
 - A marker file is created (`patee_rename_me_to_done_when_human_in_the_loop_is_done`)
-- The pipeline execution is stops with a partial execution result
+- The pipeline execution is stopped and returns a `stopped` execution result

 When the human revision is done, the user should rename the marker file to `patee_done` and run the pipeline again.